lukbrew25/easy-mongodb-auth-handler/README.md

 All following functions return a dictionary with the following values: {"success": True/False Boolean, "message": "specific error or success message string"}.

 ```
-register_user(email, password)
+register_user(email, password, blocking=True)
 ```
 Registers a user and sends a verification code via email.
 Returns a success status and message.
+Blocking is an optional parameter that is set to True by default.
+When blocking is set to True, the user will not be allowed to register if they are blocked.

 ```
-verify_user(email, code)
+verify_user(email, code, blocking=True)
 ```
 Verifies a user by checking the provided verification code against the database entry.
+Blocking is an optional parameter that is set to True by default.
+When blocking is set to True, the user will not be allowed to verify if they are blocked.

 ```
-authenticate_user(email, password)
+authenticate_user(email, password, blocking=True)
 ```
 Authenticates a user by checking their email and password.
 Requires the user to be verified.
+Blocking is an optional parameter that is set to True by default.
+When blocking is set to True, the user will not be allowed to authenticate if they are blocked.

 ```
-delete_user(email, password)
+delete_user(email, password, del_from_blocking=True)
 ```
-Deletes a user from the database if credentials match.
+Deletes a user from the database if credentials match. del_from_blocking is a boolean that determines if the user should be removed from the blocking database if they are currently blocked.
+If set to true, the entry will be deleted and the user will no longer be blocked.
+It is optional but set to True by default.

 ```
-register_user_no_verif(email, password)
+register_user_no_verif(email, password, blocking=True)
 ```
 Registers a user without requiring email verification.
 Useful for internal tools or test environments.
+Blocking is an optional parameter that is set to True by default.
+When blocking is set to True, the user will not be allowed to register if they are blocked.

 ```
 reset_password_no_verif(email, old_password, new_password)